Back to all news

 The Who Cares Wins awards were set up by the Sun newspaper four years ago to celebrate health care heroes from across the NHS.

-Dr Arian’s life story is told in his autobiography, In The Wars, A story of conflict, survival and saving lives, published in 2021 and has also been covered in the College magazine, Front Court (pages 14-15).
+Dr Arian’s life story is told in his autobiography, In The Wars, A story of conflict, survival and saving lives, published in 2021.

 More on studying to become a doctor at Trinity Hall